Renting an Apartment in Siem Reap

 Alternative Search Options

-Expats have told us that they also had success putting the word out amongst tuk tuk (remork) drivers or hiring a driver to go looking for properties for them and then driving them around to inspect them.
-Some people have also found rental properties by checking noticeboards such as that outside Angkor Market and via expat forums and Facebook pages.
+Expats have told us that they also had success putting the word out amongst tuk tuk (remork) drivers or hiring a driver to go looking for properties for them and then drive them around to inspect them once they identified a few.
+Some people have also found rental properties by checking noticeboards such as that outside Angkor Market, expat forums and Facebook pages, which are handy if you only want a room in a shared house.

 For serviced apartments, the standard one-month visa will suffice, however, for short-term and longer-term rentals you will need to have a one-year business visa.
 To obtain the one-year extension, make sure that when you get your Cambodian visa at the border, airport or online that you opt for the US$25 Business Visa (Type E), not the usual US$20 Tourist Visa that most travellers obtain.